Lrid04/Voting-Byte/README.md

-# NEW Byte Jam Voting App
+# New Byte Jam Voting App

-The new and improved Byte Jam voting app/admin!

 ## About